GuinnessShep/chatgptadmin/README.md

 #
 #
 #
-Then POST to the chatbot, us-central1-chatbot-e10c8.cloudfunctions.net/chatbot JSON Format as bellow POST Data example:
+Then POST to the chatbot, us-central1-chatbot-e10c8.cloudfunctions.net/chatbot using the JSON POST Data Format bellow as an example:
 #
 #
 POST /chatbot HTTP/2